The ski industry is small

 Soft snow

 Soft and broken snow is challenging for many skiers in their first year on the slopes.
 Remember: do not lean back when the snow is soft.
 Stay forward.
-You ski on the front of the ski, knees ahead of your toes.
+You ski on the front of the ski, with your knees ahead of your toes.

 Ski width makes the biggest difference in soft snow.
 A ski that is 8–10cm underfoot is far easier to ski through broken and soft snow than a narrower ski.
 A short fat ski will have you leaning forward and looking for soft snow to play in.
 Get into the trees on a short fat ski and have fun without getting too tired.
 Leaning forward on a short ski will not cause you to fall forward.
 Let the tip submerge under the snow and keep your boots together!